Recent news

 In terms of the economy this constrained consumer spending coupled with record closures of SME’s and an aging population is under significant strain.
 Despite this, Thailand still grew their gpd by 2% in Q2 of 2024 leading to hope that a recession has been avoided.

 In conclusion, while the banking system is better prepared to handle rising NPLs the property market is still under significant strain.
-But it will most likely take additional external pressure to cause the market to crash significantly, and the most likely outcome is a lack of growth in this area for the near future and not a total collapse as seen in China recently.
+But it will most likely take additional external pressure to cause the market to crash significantly, and a more probably outcome is a lack of growth in this area for the near future and not a total collapse as seen in China recently.